tov/eecs214/hw/1/hw1.md

 Or you can simply download the whole course repository as a [ZIP file](https://github.com/tov/eecs214/archive/master.zip)

-The starter code for each language includes a version of `encode` that---rather than Huffman coding---compresses an ASCII text file to 7/8 of its original size using a simple block code.
-The next section discusses details of how that works, but first we will consider how to build, if necessary, and run the code in each language.
+The starter code for each language includes a pair of programs `encode` and `decode` that---rather than Huffman coding---compress an ASCII text file to 7/8 of its original size using a simple block code.
+(Note that your `huff` and `puff` programs are not limited to ASCII files, but must work on binary files containing any sequence of bytes.)
+The next section discusses details of how that works, but first we will see how to build, if necessary, and run the code in each language.
 Try it out and make sure you can get it to work.

 ### C